 A New World

 Transportation has changed over the last few years.
-Whereas before you would have thought twice before hopping into someone’s personal vehicle for a ride to the bank or to the grocery store, now many people have the Uber app on their phone.
+Whereas before you would have thought twice before hopping into someone’s personal vehicle for a ride to the bank or the grocery store, now many people have the Uber app on their phone.

 Regardless of whether they are self-driving or not, we should be asking another question: How safe is Uber?